c-jimenez/open-ocpp/examples/security_centralsystem/README.md

 This example must be used with the **security_chargepoint** example since 1 step of the implementation of the security profile change is non standard : the configuration of the connection URL of the charge point.

+To have a fully working example, a FTP server must be configured and started on port 21 without credentials.
+It will allow to receive the security logs export from the Charge Point.
 ## Command line

 security_centralsystem [-w working_dir] [-r]